micmejia/bible-dump/NKJV/Hosea/Hos 7.md

 "Woe to them, for they have fled from Me!
 Destruction to them, Because they have transgressed against Me!
 Though I redeemed them, Yet they have spoken lies against Me.

 ###### 14
 They did not cry out to Me with their heart When they wailed upon their beds.
-"They [^f]assemble together for grain and new wine, [^g]They rebel against Me;
+"They assemble together for grain and new wine, They rebel against Me;

 ###### 15
 Though I disciplined _and_ strengthened their arms, Yet they devise evil against Me;

 ###### 16
-They return, _but_ not [^h]to the Most High; They are like a treacherous bow.
+They return, _but_ not to the Most High; They are like a treacherous bow.
 Their princes shall fall by the sword For the cursings of their tongue.
 This _shall be_ their derision in the land of Egypt.